About Me

 I have a Ph.D. in Political Science from MIT, and a B.S. in Foreign Service from Georgetown University.
 My doctoral dissertation examined the Political Origins of Alliances using historical cases from Japan.
 I was awarded the National Science Foundation Graduate Research Fellowship to support my dissertation research, and I have held visiting research appointments with the Harvard Kennedy School’s Belfer Center for Science and International Affairs and the University of Tokyo’s Institute of Social Science.

-I am based in Haarlem, the Netherlands, and looking for a Japan- and/or international security-related role starting in January 2026 for my next step.
+I am based in the Netherlands.
 I am fluent in English and Japanese and am beginning to learn Dutch.